Azure/bicep-reps/README.md

 While members of the Bicep community are allowed to contribute by authoring new REPs and providing feedback, it's important to note that, in practice, Bicep REPs are typically submitted by the Bicep core maintainers.
 This submission follows an exclusive design and discussion process among the maintainers.
 The author of a Bicep REP is not only responsible for the initial design but also for implementing the proposed feature and overseeing the REP's lifecycle.

-Therefore, it is generally not recommended for community members to independently initiate the creation of REPs.
-Instead, we encourage active collaboration and engagement within the main Bicep repository.
-This involves participating in issue discussions and upvoting feature requests, which can prompt the Bicep core maintainers to initiate the creation of Bicep REPs.
+In many cases, a REP originates from a Bicep feature request issue that has garnered significant upvotes.
+Therefore, we encourage community members to contribute by initiating an issue for a feature proposal, actively participating in issue discussions, and expressing support through upvoting feature requests, rather than crafting REPs.
+This can prompt the Bicep core maintainers to initiate the creation of Bicep REPs.

 ## Bicep REPs Process